 The GraphOS platform provides an ever-growing collection of tools and services to help you build your supergraph and scale it safely:

-These features (along with many others) are available to organizations on an Apollo Serverless plan:
+These features (along with many others) are available to organizations on Apollo Serverless and Dedicated plans:

 - Cloud routing.

 - GraphOS automatically provisions and hosts a router for each of your supergraphs.
 Clients query your router instead of individual subgraphs, enabling the router to automatically collect operation metrics that you can then visualize in GraphOS Studio.